normanKL/LMS-Project-4-Client/README.md

 ## Installation

 You can check out the live application [HERE](https://lms-project-4-client.netlify.app/) <br/>
-You can sign up and log into the app.
+You can use your own login credentials, or try a demo one using:

+email:waiwai@gmail.com
+password:893testing#

 ## Licensing Portal Walkthrough